parssak/nextjs-website/README.md

 # My Website

-This site has been built with my starter-template [https://github.com/parssak/nextjs-tailwind-ts](found here!).
+This site has been built with my starter-template [found here](https://github.com/parssak/nextjs-tailwind-ts).

-It's built on TailwindCSS, and my component library, [https://universal-ui.vercel.app/](UniversalUI).
+It's built on TailwindCSS, and my component library, [UniversalUI](https://universal-ui.vercel.app/).